-- Never apply air pressure to the water system with any of the valves in the closed position.
-Air pressure applied to a closed valve, faucet or low point drain could potentially damage the seals and cause water leaks.
-If you have questions, consult with your RV dealer.
-Using RV antifreeze is the preferred method of winterization. - ☐ Recommended pressure is 30 PSI, exceeding this pressure may rupture water line couplings and void your warranty. - Turn off the water heater gas valve typically located outside the RV.
+- Turn off the water heater gas valve typically located outside the RV.
 Water heater power should be OFF. - 2.
-Level the RV and drain the fresh water plumbing system.
+When possible, park the RV on level ground and drain the fresh water plumbing system.
 See Draining the Fresh Water System. - Water heater bypass should be set to NORMAL.
-This allows air to flow through the water heater. - 4.
-RV water filter cartridge should be removed for winterizing.
+This allows air to flow through the water heater. - RV water filter cartridge should be removed for winterizing.
 Refer to Water Purification System section. - 5.
-Open the fresh water tank drain valve to avoid pressure build up in the fresh water tank.

-NOTE: Filters should be replaced at the beginning of the camping season or if they have come into contact with contaminated water or antifreeze.

-- 6. Run the pump until it is dry (approximately 15 to 20 seconds).
+Open the fresh water tank drain valve to avoid pressure build up in the fresh water tank. - NOTE: Filters should be replaced at the beginning of the camping season or if they have come into contact with contaminated water or antifreeze. - 6.
+Run the pump until it is dry (approximately 15 to 20 seconds).
 Operating the pump longer than that with no water can damage the pump. - 7.
 Open the fresh water tank drain valve to avoid pressure build up in the fresh water tank. - 8.
-Open all faucets in the RV Including the shower.
+Open all faucets in the RV Including the shower. - 9.
 Attach a blowout plug to the city water inlet on the outside of the RV.
-Refer to Fresh Water Connections.
+Refer to Fresh Water Connections. - 10.
 Attach the air hose to the blowout plug.
-Set compressor to 30 PSI.

-Blow air into the water lines through the blowout plug and the City Water Inlet to evacuate all water from the lines.

-Continue blowing out the water lines for approximately 5 to 10 minutes.
+Set compressor to 30 PSI. - 11.
+Blow air into the water lines through the blowout plug and the City Water Inlet to evacuate all water from the lines. - 12.
+Continue blowing out the water lines for approximately 5 to 10 minutes. - 13.
 Pour one cup of RV antifreeze in all the drain P-traps (sinks and shower).